Information on Ofsted inspections for independent schools that are not members of associations.

 Making the report available

-Where a school has failed to meet some standards in its education or welfare inspection, Ofsted reports this to the DfE who will:
+If a school has failed to meet some standards in its education or welfare inspection, we report this to the DfE.

 - ask the school to produce an action plan